 From equation (1) and equation (6), we get

 From equation (7) it is clear that the short circuit ratio is equal to the reciprocal of the per-unit value of the direct axis synchronous reactance.

 In a saturated magnetic circuit, the value of Xd depends upon the degree of saturation.

 Significance of Short Circuit Ratio (SCR)

 Short Circuit Ratio is an important factor of the synchronous machine.
-It affects the operating characteristics, physical size and cost of the machine.
-The Large variation in the terminal voltage with a change in load takes place for the lower value of the short circuit ratio of a synchronous generator.
-In order to keep the terminal voltage constant, the field current (If) has to be varied over a wide range.
+It affects the operating characteristics, physical size, and cost of the machine.
+The large variation in the terminal voltage with a change in load takes place for the lower value of the short circuit ratio of a synchronous generator.
+To keep the terminal voltage constant, the field current (If) has to be varied over a wide range.

 For the small value of the short circuit ratio (SCR), the synchronizing power is small.
 As the synchronizing power keeps the machine in synchronism, a lower value of the SCR has a low stability limit.
 In other words, a machine with a low SCR is less stable when operating in parallel with the other generators.

-A synchronous machine with the high value of SCR had a better voltage regulation and improved steady state stability limit, but the short circuit fault current in the armature is high.
+A synchronous machine with a high value of SCR had a better voltage regulation and improved steady-state stability limit, but the short circuit fault current in the armature is high.
 It also affects the size and cost of the machine.